Rules & Conduct

 Regulation Balls

-League members shall be permitted to play using their own sets of balls, provided that all balls used during league competition closely approximate the standards of balls measuring 107mm diameter and weighing 960 grams.
+League players are permitted to play using their own sets of balls, provided that all balls used during league competition closely approximate the standards of balls measuring 107mm diameter and weighing 960 grams.
 Typical Open Rules competition balls measure 107 mm and weigh 920 grams.
-As such, PBLA’s competition ball standard shall be 107 mm (4.2") diameter and a weight range of 900-960 grams (2 - 2.1 lbs).
-Players should note that “Sportcraft” or other similar sets weighing closer to 1,200 grams shall not be permitted during league competition.
-The pallino shall be 50 mm in diameter.
+As such, PBLA’s competition ball standard will be 107 millimeters (4.2 inches) diameter and a weight range of 900-960 grams (2 - 2.1 pounds).
+Players should note that “Sportcraft” or other similar sets weighing closer to 1,200 grams will not be permitted during league competition.
+The pallino will be 50 millimeters in diameter.
+(See equipment suggestions on our website.)

 Teams